There isn’t a guy alive who doesn’t want to know how to become a high-value man.

 - How easy it is for you to get laid.
 I know plenty of losers who settle for sex with low-quality women.
 High-value men attract most women, but being high value isn’t a dating strategy.
 Your love life may improve as a result, but that’s only a side-effect; not the goal.

 - Anything about how well you lead men.
 There are many areas in life where one can stumble into a position of leadership.

 - Whether you’re alpha or beta.
 No matter what you think of those terms, I don’t think there’s any man who’d rather be a loser alpha than a high-value beta.
 And yes, there are plenty of loser alphas.

 - Your mindset.
 Being focused on self-improvement and trying to level up is nice, but we only deal in results.
 No one gives a damn about what’s going on in your head if it doesn’t have an effect on the physical world.
-If I can’t measure it, in this context, it doesn’t exist.
+If I can’t measure it, it doesn’t exist in this context.